 - Form 1040s, including the schedules necessary for U.S. individuals living abroad, such as the foreign tax credit schedule (Form 1116), the foreign earned income exclusion (Form 2555) and the newly required foreign asset disclosure report (Form 8938);

-- Foreign Bank Account Reporting Forms (the so-called FBARs) listing bank accounts in which U.S. citizens either have a beneficial interest or signatory rights;
+- Foreign Bank Account Reporting Forms (the so-called FBARs or FINCEN 114) listing bank accounts in which U.S. citizens either have a beneficial interest or signatory rights;

 - U.S. owned foreign corporation income and balance sheet reports (Form 5471);